 - The second route is exploring Son – Ba – Muoi area.
 This area belongs to three mountainous villages located on the top of Pha He and Pha Chien mountains.
 According to some tourists, this route is longer than the first one because you have to pass various villages before reaching the mountain paths.
 However, once you arrive, you can enjoy the peaceful and picturesque scenes.

 - If you want to get to know about the ethnic culture with a Vietnam trekking tour in Pu Luong, you can plan for a route in Kho Muong village.
 This destination is the favorite of foreign tourists.
-Besides beautiful landscape, when trekking to Kho Muong village, you also have a chance to explore the wonderful cave system here.
+Besides the beautiful landscape, when trekking to Kho Muong village, you also have a chance to explore the wonderful cave system here.
 In addition, while trekking, you can take a rest at local houses to talk to locals and understand their customs as well as daily activities.

 - The last one that you can’t miss when comes to Pu Luong trekking is rice fields.
 You can trek through sparkling rice terraces here if you only fancy a short trekking route.
-This route is simple and doesn’t require guide.
+This route is simple and doesn’t require a guide.

-To fulfill your day in Pu Luong, you also can visit Hieu village where you can find a small waterfall.
+To fulfil your day in Pu Luong, you also can visit Hieu village where you can find a small waterfall.
 You also should visit Pho Don fair market if you have a chance.
 This market will give you various suggestions for great souvenirs.